What is a Cloud Center of Excellence ?

 It is to optimise.

 Cloud computing is marketed as “easy to adopt”.
 Start with a proof of concept or a pilot, the investment cost is very low.
 Fail fast, learn fast.
 It took Thomas Edison over 9000 attempts to invent the light bulb.
 His advantage was that he was not stressed by time… Reality is that cloud adoption is complex, and the adoption time is not unlimited, quite the opposite.
-A cloud center of excellence is there to optimise the cloud enabled transformation.
+A CCoE is there to optimise the cloud enabled transformation.
 Optimising has a lot of faces.
 An interesting example is “cost optimisation”.
 Recently we got a lot of questions around “the cost of the cloud”.
 Let us be a bit provocative:

 - If you do a simple lift and shift of your on-premises datacenter to the cloud, it will most likely be more expensive.